akinuri/canvas-pinch/README.md

 An attempt at imitating the pinch effect on canvas.
 The desired effect is the one in Gimp or glfx.js.
 Photoshop one is okay.

-glfx.js is using WebGL.
-I can't reproduce the same effect using JS, because I have no WebGL knowledge.
+Source code for both Gimp and gjfx.js is available, but I have no knowledge about WebGL (glfx.js) or C (Gimp).
+I'm stuck at the moment.

 ```javascript
 function pinch(canvas, x, y, radius, strength) {